-- Date-stamped photos. - Photos must remain clear at a dimension of 3.5" X 5". - Before, during and after photos should be taken from the same perspective and angle to show progression of work. - Only submit photos associated with the service requested. - Limit duplicate photos when possible. - Front, rear and side views should be taken from a distance far enough away that the entire view of the property can be seen. - Do not submit photos sideways or upside down. - If providing a link to photos, the link must directly take the reviewer (no log in required) to the photos of the selected service only.

-Note: It is recommended to limit photos to only four per page.
+- Date-stamped photos. - Photos must remain clear at a dimension of 3.5" X 5". - Photos must be in color. - Bid photos should be no older than 30 calendar days from the date the bid is submitted. - Before, during and after photos should be taken from the same perspective and angle to show progression of work. - Only submit photos associated with the service requested. - Limit duplicate photos when possible. - Front, rear and side views should be taken from a distance far enough away that the entire view of the property can be seen. - Do not submit photos sideways or upside down. - If providing a link to photos, the link must directly take the reviewer (no log in required) to the photos of the selected service only. - Note: It is recommended to limit photos to only four per page.
 All photos/videos provided must meet Fannie Mae system of record requirements.